ketanprakash/Sem3Notes/COA.md

 * Most of the computers presently are neither compeletely RISC nor CISC

-* EPIC (Explicitly Parralel Instruction Computing)
+* EPIC (Explicitly Parallel Instruction Computing)

 #### Advantage of parallel computing:
 * CPU utilisation increases as the idle time decreases